 Over the years Rome has erected a number of plaques to mark the presence of the many foreign writers, who, for longer or shorter periods, made the Eternal City their home.

-Stendhal is hailed as the author of Promenades Dans Rome (Walks in Rome), a guide that rendered him worthy of being called a Roman (RENDONO DEGNO DEL NOME DI ROMANO).
-He had published the book in 1828 and it soon became the standard guide to the Eternal City for French visitors.
+Stendhal is hailed as the author of Promenades Dans Rome (Walks in Rome), a guide that rendered him worthy of being called a Roman ('RENDONO DEGNO DEL NOME DI ROMANO').
+He published the book in 1828 and it soon became the standard guide to the Eternal City for French visitors.

-The plaque also notes that whilst living in the Palazzo Conti Stendhal embarked on the novel Lucien Leuwen and his auto-biography Vie di Henri Brulard.
-Neither book was completed.
+The plaque also notes that whilst living in Palazzo Conti Stendhal embarked on the novel Lucien Leuwen and his autobiography Vie de Henry Brulard.

-In addition to Stendhal, there are plaques to other foreign writers such as Henrik Ibsen, Hans Christian Anderson, James Joyce, Thomas Mann, Sir Walter Scott, John Keats, Percy Bysshe Shelley, Robert Browning & Elisabeth Barrett Browning.
+In addition to Stendhal, there are plaques in Rome to such writers as Nikolai Gogol, Henrik Ibsen, Hans Christian Anderson, James Joyce, Thomas Mann, Sir Walter Scott, John Keats, Percy Bysshe Shelley, and Robert Browning & Elizabeth Barrett Browning.